Win-commit/WAV/README.md

 #### GE-Act on Simulation Benchmark

-The instruction of trianing GE-Act on LIBERO is provided.
+The [instruction](https://github.com/AgibotTech/Genie-Envisioner/blob/master/experiments/RUN_LIBERO.md) for evaluating GE-Act on LIBERO is released.